Mitsik/corona_backendless/README.md

 # Corona Backendless

-My Backendless client for Corona SDK.
+My Corona SDK client for [Backendless](https://backendless.com/) .
 It is under development.
 It just covers my needs.
 Feel free to make it better.

 I use [lua-promises](https://github.com/zserge/lua-promises) lib.